inex/birdseye/README.md

 ## BIRD Configuration File

+Before version v1.2.0, Bird's Eye used the default timeformat settings in Bird.

-Bird's Eye expects timestamps to be presented in ISO 8601 format.
+From v1.2.0 onwards, Bird's Eye expects timestamps to be presented in ISO 8601 format.
 This needs to be configured in the BIRD configuration file using the following
 statements: